VCurry20/pands-project/README.md

 ## Conclusion

 This code shows the the Iris Setosa is the smallest of the plants and the Iris Virginica is the largest.
-Sepal width increases across the three plants in the order,
+Sepal width increases across the three plants in the order - setosa - vericolor - virginica.